awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 ### Teardown of CloudFormation deployment (Optional)

 **NOTE:** Deleting an account means that cur data will not flow to your CUR aggregation account anymore.
 However, historical data will be retain.
-To delete them, go to the `${resource-prefix}-${payer-account-id}--shared` S3 Bucket and manualy delete account data.
+To delete them, go to the `${resource-prefix}-${payer-account-id}-shared` S3 Bucket and manualy delete account data.
     ------------ | -------------

 1. Login to the Account you want to delete.